wesbos/JavaScript30/readme.md

 * [Mo.
 Saif's](https://github.com/MoSaif00)note on lessons learned and a [gh-pages showcase](https://mosaif00.github.io/30-Days-JavaScript-Challenge/) for the projects.
 * [Stiaannel's](https://stiaannel.co.za/my-projects/javascript30) implementation of the Javascript30 challenge, with small design changes and a couple of extra features.
 * [Kelly CHI's](https://kellychi22.github.io/JavaScript30/) complete JavaScript30 challenges!
 Click the links to check demos and notes of each challenge. 🇹🇼 🌟
-* [Issam Seghir](https://issam-seghir.github.io/JavaScript30/)  added custom solutions and styles 🍧, improved performance, including fixed bugs/issus 💢. , added articles for each exercise 📝.
+* [Issam Seghir](https://issam-seghir.github.io/JavaScript30/)  added custom solutions and styles 🍧, improved performance, including fixed bugs/issues 💢. , added articles for each exercise 📝.

 ## Alternative Implementations
-Here are some links of people who have done the tutorials, but in a different language or framework:
+Here are some links to people who have done the tutorials, but in a different language or framework:

 * [Thomas Mattacchione](https://github.com/tkjone/clojurescript-30) JavaScript 30 written in ClojureScript.
 * [Dave Follett's](https://github.com/davefollett) blog series, [A New Vue on #JavaScript30](https://davefollett.io/categories/a-new-vue-on-javascript30/), where he explores re-implementing #JavaScript30 projects using [Vue](https://vuejs.org).